megabytis/applied-ML-notebooks/MatplotLib/visualization-cheatsheet.md

 ---

-> **Pro Tip:** You don’t “learn plotting.”
-You collect these 10 templates and reuse them forever.
+> **Pro Tip:** We don’t “learn plotting.”
+We collect these 10 templates and reuse them forever.
-> Just plug in your variables, tweak colors, and you’re done.
+> Just plug in our variables, tweak colors, and we’re done.

 ---

 That’s our **visualization Swiss Army knife** 🔪
-If you drop this into your project folder, you’ll never waste another second Googling “matplotlib scatter plot syntax” again.